indiqusdocs/apiculus/docs/Subscribers/Compute/RHELInstances/ConfiguringAlerts.md

 1. Click the **Manage Recipients** button.
 2. Click **+ Add more recipients**.
-3. Add the email ids; multiple IDs can be added (separated by comma).
+3. Add the email ids; multiple IDs can be added (separated by a comma).
 4. Click the **+** icon.
 5. Click **Update**.
 ![Configuring Alerts on Linux Instances](img/ConfiguringAlerts3.png)